 Taking care about the cat’s fur

-Abyssinian cats are considered to be short-furred ones, which are rather simple in care.
+Cats are considered to be short-furred ones, which are rather simple in care.
 It’s enough to brush the cat once a week.

 Besides removing dead hair and saving your furniture from large amounts of fur on it, brushing your cat has some more useful functions – it decreases the amount of fur that gets into the cat’s stomach and massages cat’s skin, this way stimulating blood flow to hair follicles.

 Brushing the cat and cutting its claws are necessary before washing your cat.
 To prevent water ingress into the cat’s ears put some cotton wool balls into them.
 Wash your cat with warm (not hot!) water with a special shampoo for pets, after that thoroughly wash away the shampoo, then wipe the cat completely dry, leave it in some warm place, brush its fur again and dry it with a fan.

 It’s not the easiest task for Aby cat’s owner.
 First of all choose a proper moment for this procedure: the cat has to be calm, not excited.
 Because it’s rather difficult to cut the claws of the cat, which has just been playing with its toys or chasing your legs.